luukfroling/Broekzakdemos-repobased/content/Liquids.md

 Why is a drop of water round and the surface of a lake flat?
 This is the contest between surface forces and gravity.
 Think of a cube with side $a$, surface area 6$a^2$, and volume $a^3$.
 Let $a$ increase, then the surface area thus also surface forces scale as $a^2$.
 The volume thus also volume forces like weight scale as $a^3$!
 With large amounts of water the volume forces dominate and so the surface of a lake is flat.
 With small amounts (a drop and smaller) the surface forces dominate such as with surface tension and capillary phenomena.
 A beautiful discussion can be found in [@rogers2011physics, p92].

 ## Floating on convex and concave surfaces
 Fill a glass of water until just below the edge (concave surface) and then fill another glass carefully until the water level is over the edge of the glass but the water does not drip down the outside of the glass.
 Draw the two situations on the blackboard or whiteboard.
 We are going to put a ping-pong ball (or anything that floats) on top of the water surface.
 Which way will it position itself, in the center or against the edge of the glass?
 Let students draw their prediction in their notebooks.
 Walk around to take a look and ask a few students for a reason.
 Then drop some floating material on the surface such as a ping-pong ball or pieces of cork or anything that floats.
 And then let students explain, perhaps first in small groups of two or three.
 In the end draw some explanations on the board and discuss.
-The ping-pong balls or other floating objects will go to the highest position and displace water downward.
+The ping-pong balls or other floating objects will go to the highest position and displace the denser water downward.
 Objects that sink will displace water upward.

 ```{figure} images/20250513_105125.*